babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * If a reviewer seems aggressive or angry or otherwise personal, consider if it is intended to be read that way and ask the person for clarification of intent, in person if possible.
 Do not escalate online discussions.
 * If you can't reach agreement seek for more opinions
 * Don't be too defensive about your code, someone will rewrite it anyway sooner or later (it might be yourself as well)
-* Try to answer all comments, don't make teammates feel like you are ignoring them.
+* Try to answer all comments, don't make your colleagues feel like you are ignoring them.
 You can review your own code for that instead of sending individual replies so that all your answers are posted at once.
 * Add "work in progress" label while addressing review comments
 * Re-request review when you addressed the comments (either implementing suggested change or replying to the comment) and label it with "Ready for review" again
 * Do not rebase and force-push to your pull request branch after you have received any comments, use merge instead.
 This allows reviewers to view changes on the PR since their last review, rather than re-reviewing a lot of the code they have already reviewed.
 All pull requests are squashed when they are merged into the base branch so the history of your changes won't matter.
 It's fine to rebase and force-push if there are no comments.